 At our school we follow the Early Years Foundation Stage framework.
-Our Early Year’s curriculum is based on the four overriding principles outlined in the framework.
+Our Early Year’s curriculum is based on the outlined in the framework.

 Planned, purposeful play and a mix of adult-led and child-initiated activity is central to our Early year’s curriculum and children’s learning.
 Our curriculum offers learning, driven by the children and their interests while also offering guided learning where adults support the learning of skills or concepts.